EternityForest/WBTV/README.md

 and when a complete message is recieved, either pass it off to the registered callback or, if it is a TIME message, use it to set the internal clock.
 This will block either only for microseconds while processing one byte, or for as long as the callback takes when processing a full message.
+It is recommended to use serviceAll() instead in most cases.

+####WBTVNode.serviceAll()
+Same as service(), except processes all bytes in the buffer.

 ####WBTVNode.sendMessage(byte * channel, byte channellen, byte * data, byte datalen)
 Send a message that my contain NULs by supplying a channel and a length.